bihealth/kiosc-server/docs/source/introduction_installation.rst

 <https://github.com/bihealth/kiosc-server>`__.
 Kiosc itself is a python web
 app built using the `Django <https://www.djangoproject.com>`__ framework and in order to function properly it requires additional components.
-Thus, the easiest and most recommended way to install Kiosc is through docker compose.
-If you are not familiar with docker or docker compose, head to :ref:`this short guide <introduction_docker>` for a quick introduction.
-If you don't want to use docker compose, or if you want to contribute to the Kiosc development, the manual installation method is described in the :ref:`Development Environment
+Thus, the easiest and most recommended way to install Kiosc is through Docker Compose.
+If you are not familiar with Docker or Docker Compose, head to :ref:`this short guide <introduction_docker>` for a quick introduction.
+If you don't want to use Docker Compose, or if you want to contribute to the Kiosc development, the manual installation method is described in the :ref:`Development Environment
 <introduction_development>` section.

-Installation via docker compose
+Installation via Docker Compose
 -------------------------------

 We provide a `separate repository
 <https://github.com/bihealth/kiosc-docker-compose>`__ containing the master
 ``docker-compose.yml`` file for Kiosc.
 It encloses all the apps and services needed to deploy and develop Kiosc.
-We crafted this docker compose so that it uses the latest stable Kiosc image, which is itself built from the main `kiosc-server repository <https://github.com/bihealth/kiosc-server>`__ and uploaded to the GitHub Container Registry (*ghcr*).
+We crafted this Docker Compose so that it uses the latest stable Kiosc image, which is itself built from the main `kiosc-server repository <https://github.com/bihealth/kiosc-server>`__ and uploaded to the GitHub Container Registry (*ghcr*).
 Here we describe how to